-As they grow the need to fit a laptop should also be considered in your tween travel backpack buying checklist – though not essential if this is a travel backpack only, separate to their school bag.
+As they grow they need to fit a laptop should also be considered in your tween travel backpack buying checklist – though not essential if this is a travel backpack only, separate from their school bag.

 Best travel backpack for tweens: High Sierra Loop Backpack

 If it’s pockets and storage you’re looking for with wide, comfortable carrying straps then this tween backpack covers just about every base.
 The ideal size for carry-on only when your tween will be responsible for all their own gear, the High Sierra comes in a huge range of patterns and colors and features fabulous zip pullers for durability along with a separate tech pocket and tech spot for charger cords and headphones.